GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites will throw incendiary grenades that detonate after a short fuse and a wider radius

 ### Playing ARs
-- main attribute: health damage
+- main attributes: weapon damage and critical hit chance/damage
-- effective against anything that doesn't have an armor bar: red mobs, robotics and tanks
+- effective against anything that doesn't have an armor bar: red mobs, robotics, tanks and summit objectives
 - pairs well with the crusader shield
-- good way to use it is to burst targets down to trigger the knockback animation
+- should focus on weak points and burst enemies down to knock them back
 - Negotiator's Dilemma is the best gear set for it

 ### Playing crowd control
+- main attributes: status effects and skill haste
 - prevents the AI from shooting back or using their abilities
 - Creeping Death is a must as it spreads status effects on hit
 - Scorpio is a must as it's another form of CC
+- any AR with Future Perfect and a pistol with Perpetuation are a must
-- Survivalist is a must for the additional damage to affected targets
+- Survivalist is a must for the additional damage to affected targets and the fire grenade as another form of CC
+- CC'ed enemies must be within line of sight of your teammates to be efficient
+- status selection is going to vary based on content and group composition
+- try to get as close as possible to spawn closets to maximize effectiveness (the more the AI spreads out, the less effective a CC becomes)
+- there's often no need to expose yourself to enemies to apply statuses
 - 2 types of CC builds:

 #### Eclipse
-- good for Heroic content and CP4s, only useful in legendaries if your group focuses affected targets
+- good for Heroic content and CP4s, only useful in legendaries if your group focuses affected targets and has enough damage to kill them quickly
-- spreads status effects on kill
+- spreads status effects on kill, therefore, the Eclipse chest is a must
-- preferred skills are riot foam/firestarter and airburst seeker/burn sticky bomb
+- preferred skills are riot foam/firestarter, airburst seeker and burn/emp sticky bomb
 - bigger cooldowns

 #### High-end
-- great for legendaries, as long as you can manage your cooldowns (use Tag Team)
+- great for legendaries, as long as you can manage your cooldowns
+- Tag Team is a must as it lowers skill cooldowns
 - preferred skills are blinder firefly and jammer pulse
 - lower cooldowns
-- CC'ed enemies must be within sight of your teammates to be efficient

 ### Playing LMGs
-- secondary attribute: out of cover damage
+- main attributes: weapon damage and critical hit chance/damage
 - effective against out of cover targets (robotics and tanks are always out of cover)
 - can suppress enemies in cover (must only be used to go for a flank and allow teammates to push or revive someone in the open)
 - suppressed enemies will not peek and may blind fire, preventing most of your group from killing them

 ### Playing medic
+- main attributes: repair skills and skill haste
-- allows your teammates to sustain damage
+- allows your teammates to sustain incoming damage
 - BTSU gloves and Sweet Dreams/Scorpio are a must
-- Survivalist is a must for the multiplicative outgoing healing
+- Survivalist is a must for the multiplicative outgoing healing and the fire grenade as a form of CC
-- use the crossbow on tanks and warhounds
+- use the crossbow on tanks/warhounds and fire grenades on spawn closets
 - preferred skills are reinforcer chem launcher and restorer hive
 - stick with your group, monitor their health, avoid dying and manage your cooldowns by picking up your hive when not in use
-- if a red/purple gets close or you see an opportunity to kill one, melee with Sweet Dreams (doesn't work against robotics)
+- if a red/purple mob gets close or you see an opportunity to kill one, melee with Sweet Dreams or use Scorpio to make it easier for your teammates to focus them
 - refresh skill cooldowns between engagements (or after one or more teammates used a reviver hive)
-- your restorer hive must be within sight of your teammates to heal them, therefore, its placement is important
+- the restorer hive must not be obstructed by a wall to heal your teammates, but will also heal deployed skills after they take damage, you may not want the latter to prevent your charges from draining too fast, therefore, its placement is important
-- may be useful to do preemptive heals with the chem launcher, especially for shield users (it heals their shield)
+- useful to do preemptive heals with the chem launcher, especially for crusader shield users (their shield is their main source of survivability)
+- there's often no need to expose yourself to enemies to deploy your hive or heal your teammates
+- > 900k chem heals are overkill as most of the playerbase is sitting around 700k armor
 - reference: https://www.reddit.com/r/thedivision/comments/ko4ds5/please_try_a_healing_build/ghqvfx1

 ### Playing rifler
-- secondary attributes: critical hit chance and damage
+- main attributes: weapon damage and critical hit chance/damage
 - effective against all types of mobs thanks to critical hits
 - pairs well with the crusader shield, especially when using a scope
-- should go for headshots to maximize damage and/or knock enemies back
+- should go for weak points and headshots to maximize damage and/or knock enemies back

 ### Playing offensive skill builds
+- main attributes: skill damage and skill haste
-- skill placement is important, try not to put it too close to you or a teammate as it will draw aggro
+- skill placement is important, try not to put them in an elevated location, but not too close to you or a teammate as it will draw aggro
 - Harmony/Test Subject and Capacitor are a must
+- there's often no need to expose yourself to enemies to deploy your skills
+- there's no need to be constantly peeking to maintain your buffs
+- not as mobile as other builds
 - 2 types of offensive skill builds:

 #### AFK
 - typical combo is striker drone and assault/sniper turret
-- good for taking aggro off you and your teammates
+- try to focus both of your skills on the same target to maximize single target dps
 - not meant to deal lots of damage on its own (except when running several with an artificer hive)
+- good for taking aggro off you, your teammates and for tracking moving targets
 - bad for quickly bursting down mobs and against groups

 #### Explosive
 - typical combo is mortar and explosive sticky bomb/cluster seekers
 - Demolitionist is a must for the multiplicative explosive damage